input-output-hk/hermes/docs/src/architecture/08_concepts/index.md

 ```

 *Hermes events*:

-- `on-cron: func(event: cron-tagged, last: bool) -> bool`
+* `on-cron: func(event: cron-tagged, last: bool) -> bool`

 *HRE calls*:

-- `add: func(entry: cron-tagged, retrigger: bool) -> bool`
+* `add: func(entry: cron-tagged, retrigger: bool) -> bool`
-- `rm: func(entry: cron-tagged) -> bool`
+* `rm: func(entry: cron-tagged) -> bool`

 ## HRE initial setup

 To properly setup a *HRE* module a specific configuration file should be provided by the *Hermes application*.
-This configuration file is loaded during the *HRE* initialisation process and provides a necessary data to start a specific *HRE* for a specific *Hermes application*.
+This configuration file is loaded during the *HRE* initialization process
+and provides a necessary data to start a specific *HRE* for a specific *Hermes application*.

 Each *HRE* defines a JSON schema of the desired configuration for it.
 For example for some kind of networking *HRE* module a json schema could look like:

 ```json
 {